 Alex and I have kept in touch and always said we should do another episode together discussing the Mediterranean campaign.

 In the summer of 1943, the United Nations began Operation HUSKY, the invasion of Sicily.
 The Eagles over HUSKY – the airmen of the Allied air forces – played a crucial role in the assault.
-The Luftwaffe and Regia Aeronautica provided a significant part of the Axis force meant to defend the island anend the island and throw the Allies back into the sea.
+The Luftwaffe and Regia Aeronautica provided a significant part of the Axis force meant to defend the island and throw the Allies back into the sea.
 The Allied air forces foiled this effort and inflicted losses on a German Air Force badly needed on other fronts.
 Raids on mainland Italian railway transport crippled Axis resupply efforts.
 The same strikes brought pressure on the Italian state to denounce Fascism and join the Allied side.
 Army commanders relied heavily on tactical air power to destroy Axis forces in Sicily.
 The result was a strategic victory which forced Nazi Germany to stand alone in defense of southern Europe.